tanjidhasan41/project-on-testng-automation/README.md

 **Tools and Frameworks:**
 - Selenium WebDriver
-- JUnit or TestNG for test management
+- TestNG for test management
-- Maven/Gradle for dependency management
+- Gradle for dependency management

 **Credentials:**
 - A valid Gmail account to test email-related functionality.
 - Admin credentials for the application (to be securely passed from the terminal).

 **Dependencies:**
-- Update the ```build.gradle``` file with required libraries such as Selenium, JUnit/TestNG, and any email API libraries.
+- Update the ```build.gradle``` file with required libraries such as Selenium, TestNG, and Rest Assured API libraries.

 ## What I Have Done
 The following steps were automated and tested successfully: